 - Carefully crafting the rest of your site — and its edge cases — to improve the search experience

-And since we just released site search in beta, we thought you’d find these tips particularly handy.
+And since we just released site search, we thought you’d find these tips particularly handy.

 Let’s start by digging into the specifics of building a great search experience, starting with the humble search form itself.